 Our internal and external audit staff consist of experienced and well-trained auditors.

 VII.
 APPROVAL OF THIS STATEMENT

-This updated statement was approved by the Board on 20th of March 2020 and signed on its behalf by the Chief Executive Officer of HUGO BOSS AG and Managing Director of HUGO BOSS UK Limited.
+This updated statement was approved by the Managing Board and signed on its behalf by the Chief Financial Officer of HUGO BOSS AG and Managing Director of HUGO BOSS UK

+Limited.